 “Just to see the camaraderie, it's different on calls that are all members male and female,” Sara said.
 “In the women's forum, there's just a sense of wanting to help each other and wanting to share ideas.
 In this group the women are so willing to reach out to each other to share what they're doing and that's definitely an important aspect of it.”

-For Vice President of Public Relations Terri Daniels, creating a forum for women to support each other throughout business and personal matters has had a positive impact on her.
+For Vice President of Communications and PR Terri Daniels, creating a forum for women to support each other throughout business and personal matters has had a positive impact on her.

 "Joining a women's networking group is an inspiring experience and enables women to appreciate the unique ideas and opportunities created by other women," Terri explained.
 "The CCA Women's Group is a place to connect, communicate, share experiences, exchange ideas and knowledge.
 When a group of supporting women get together, they can also discuss matters affecting them.
 We can discuss topics like health, work-life balance, and personal branding within the closed group.
 Hearing stories and challenges other women overcome can be a huge motivator."